Skip to main content

 Animal and Human Ethics Approval Process - Australian Synchrotron

-Experiments conducted at the Australian Synchrotron (AS) that involve the usage of live animals require ethical approval from the AS Animal Ethics Committee (AS-AEC).
-Live animal experimentation may be performed at the Imaging and Medical beamline (IMBL) only, such research is not permitted on any other beamline at the AS.
+Experiments conducted at the Australian Synchrotron (AS) that involve the use of animals for research purposes ethical approval from the AS Animal Ethics Committee (AS-AEC).
+Live animal experimentation may be performed at the Imaging and Medical beamline (IMBL).

 It must be noted that: